Umbrage-Studios/umbrageai-slack-bot/README.md

         - `OPENAI_CHAT_ENABLE_MULTI`: If enabled and `OPENAI_CHAT_MODEL` supports vision, slack bot can take in images and answer questions about them in the chat.
         - `OPENAI_CHAT_NUM_OF_MESSAGES`: Number of messages bot will cache.
 It's used for appending previous conversioations when calling chat completions API.
 MUST BE EVEN.
 Default value: 2.
         - `OPENAI_CHAT_TTL`: The duration of time (second) that messages will be kept.
 Default value: null (keep forever).
-        - `OPENAI_CHAT_SYSTEM_MESSAGE`: First messsage to help set the behavior of the assistant.
-Default value: null.

 IMPORTANT: If you are using Azure as OpenAI provider, you cannot use `/gen_image` command.